ddean4040/Networks-for-WordPress/readme.txt

 = How do I set up new domains to work with a single WordPress install? =

 Your webserver must direct requests for each domain you want to use to your WordPress files.
-There are two main ways to accomplish this:

-**1. Separate directories / separate index.php files**
+Here's a quick overview:

-1. DNS should resolve each desired domain to your webserver.
+1. DNS should resolve each desired domain to your web server.
+1. Configure your web server to direct requests for each desired domain to the same site (e.g. via `ServerAlias` directives or `Host Headers`)
-1. Before you begin, move the `DOMAIN_CURRENT_SITE`, `PATH_CURRENT_SITE`, and `SITE_ID_CURRENT_SITE` directives from your `wp-config.php` file to your `index.php` file.
+1. Remove the `DOMAIN_CURRENT_SITE`, `PATH_CURRENT_SITE`, and `SITE_ID_CURRENT_SITE` directives from your `wp-config.php` file.
-1. Copy your WordPress `index.php` and `.htaccess` files into the directory for the new domain.
-1. Update the copy of `index.php` in the new directory to point to the original `wp-blog-header.php` file.
-1. Symlink or alias the `wp-includes`, `wp-content`, and `wp-admin` directories from your WordPress install into the new directory.

-**2. One directory / WordPress core modifications**

-1. DNS should resolve each desired domain to your webserver.
-1. Change `/wp-includes/ms-load.php` or `/wpmu-settings.php` file (depending on your WordPress version) to handle multiple rows from the `sites` table.
-1. Your webserver should serve the WordPress files when someone requests the desired domain ( via a new VirtualHost with appropriate DocumentRoot, or with a ServerAlias directive )
-1. If you create a new VirtualHost and use per-VirtualHost Directory statements, ensure that the new VirtualHost’s Directory statement has adequate permissions.

 == Known Issues ==